nicolvisser/cse214-project-java-awt-swing/README.md

 - drawing the shape on a `Graphics2D` object
   - `public boolean intersects(Shape shape);`
-- check whether or not the shape intersects another shape.
+- checking whether or not the shape intersects another shape.
   - `public void draw(Graphics2D g);`